 6. Add photos and papers.

-Add final overlays, banners, and text.
-Following the same process, add a corner, a postal overlay, and a banner.
+Add final graphics, banners, and text.
+Following the same process, add a corner, a postal graphic, and a banner.
 Or several!
 It’s all up to you.
 Put text on your banners via the Text tab.
 Pick your favorite PicMonkey font or open any of your own.
 We used a winner called Black Jack.

 7. Combine and save.